Coffee Harvesting

 FAQ about Coffee Harvesting

-A1: It ensures only ripe cherries are picked, leading to better flavor and higher quality coffee.
+A1: It ensures only ripe cherries are picked, leading to better flavour and higher quality coffee.

 Q2: How are coffee beans harvested?